Part Time Day

 - This training is subsidised by the NSW Government

-The nationally recognised Certificate III in Engineering Mechanical Trade is your pathway to becoming a fitting machinist, fitter and turner or CNC machinist.
-Discover skills in traditional and emerging technologies and be ready to join in-demand industries like mechanical engineering, oil and gas drilling, Defence Force construction and power generation.
+The nationally recognised Certificate III in Engineering - Mechanical Trade is your pathway to becoming a fitting machinist, fitter and turner or CNC machinist.
+Get ready to join in-demand industries like mechanical engineering, oil and gas drilling, Defence Force construction and power generation.

 LEARN NEW SKILLS